uncagedlemur/enablement-interview/slide1.md

 ## Slide 1

-Here's an example of incremental text (hit left to progress):

-- List Item 1
+There are several benefits to integrating Packer with Terraform.

+-  Infrastructure as Code (IaC) Synergy
 --

-- List Item 2
+- Streamlined Continuous Deployment
 --

-- List Item 3

-???
+- Enhanced Scalability and Efficiency